 Systems Leadership Development

-Our work in this important area aims to; support all leaders in health and social care to better understand the notion of systems working and the way in which it links to the wider ambitions for health and social care; work in practice with leaders seeking to develop Integrated Care Systems (ICS) to support these developments in the region, these will be on a statutory footing as of 1st July 2022.
+Our work in this important area aims to; support all leaders in health and social care to better understand the notion of systems working and the way in which it links to the wider ambitions for health and social care; work in practice with leaders seeking to develop Integrated Care Systems, (Integrated Care Boards and Integrated Care Partnerships) to support these developments in the East of England.

 We seek to ensure that activity on systems leadership engages with the system to ensure that we are helping people to identify development needs and how they might best be addressed.
 At the same time, we work within the frame that exists around the NHS Long Term Plan and its People Plan.